 - 1. Pump down the unit as per the Pumpdown Procedure above.
 If there was a compressor burn out (motor failure), the refrigerant cannot be reused and must be disposed of according to local codes, - 2.
 Disconnect piping.
-Remove crankcase heater, leaving electrically connected. - Replace the compressor.
+Remove crankcase heater, leaving electrically connected. - 3.
+Replace the compressor.
 Replace the liquid line filter-dryer.
 Always ensure nitrogen is flowing through the system at the lowest flow rate that can be felt at the discharge during any brazing procedures to prevent soot buildup inside the pipes. - 4.
 Vacuum the unit as per above procedure. - 5.
 If there was a compressor burnout: - a) Charge the unit with new refrigerant and operate it for continuously for 2 hours.
 Pump down the unit and replace the filter-dryer.
 Vacuum the unit as per above procedure. - b) Charge the unit (refrigerant can be re-used) and operate it for 2-3 days.
 Perform an acid test.
 If it fails, pump down the unit and replace the filter-dryer. - c) Charge the unit (refrigerant can be re-used) and operate it for 2 weeks.
 Perform an acid test.
 If it fails, pump down the unit and replace the filter-dryer. - 5.
 Charge the unit a final time.
-Unit should now be clean and repeated future burn-outs can be avoided.
+Unit should now be clean and repeated future burn-outs can be avoided. - 6.
+Check crankcase heater to be sure it is operational and not shorted out.
+Procure a replacement if necessary.
+Install crankcase heater with worm screw over weld seam of compressor as shown.